EngineeringLast Updated May 30, 20248 min read

 When should I use DAST?

 DAST is useful for detecting misconfiguration in servers or databases that affect web application security during runtime.
 It can also catch authentication and encryption issues allowing unauthorized access, which SAST cannot.
-Also, DAST can test other API or web services your web application connects to, in addition to IT infrastructure resources like networking and data storage.
+Also, DAST can test other API or web services your application connects to, in addition to IT infrastructure resources like networking and data storage.
 So, DAST is valuable for testing the entire IT environment where your application or web services operate.

-SAST vs. DAST: which should you use?
+SAST vs. DAST: Which should you use?

 SAST tests the application’s internal source code in early development phases to ensure developers follow the best security practices when writing code.
 In contrast, DAST testing begins in later development phases in a working application.
 It tests the application while it’s running to discover its susceptibility to the most common cyber threats.